jestun-snp/did-method-snplab/README.md

 <br>

 ### Update Operation
-DID owner can update the public key with new public key by proving out that the DID owner has the private key for the public key.<br>
+This operation allows a DID owner to update their public key associated with the DID after proving possession of the existing private key.

+The update operation is as follows:
-DID owner get a nonce from SNPLab DID Service as a chanllenge and generate the signature of the nonce with the private key in order to prove out that the DID owner really has the private key.<br>
+- DID owner requests a nonce from SNPLab DID Service
+- Generates the signature of the nonce with the private key as a challenge to prove the DID owner's possession of the existing private key.
-New public key can be updated by calling update REST API(https://did.operation.myd.world/account/update).<br>
+- Generates a new DID Document containing the new public key.
+- Updates the DID to associate with a new public key via REST API(https://did.operation.myd.world/account/update).
-The HTTP request contains the signature of nonce in the request message header.<br>
+   - The HTTP request SHOULD contain the signature of nonce in the request message header.
-The HTTP request contains new DID Document which has new public key in the request message body.<br>
+   - The HTTP request SHOULD contain the new DID Document which has new public key in the request message body.
+- SNPLab DID Service returns the DID Document with updated public key and updated time information.

-Update operation curl example
+DID Update curl example.
 ```bash
 curl -X POST "https://did.operation.myd.world/account/update" \
      -H "accept: application/json" \